Koverse/documentation/docs/source/usageguide.rst

 However, Koverse makes no restrictions on the fields that records in a data set can have, and it is often the case that not all records have exactly the same fields.
 Koverse also does not require that all the values in a particular field be of the same size or type.

-If the set of files you want to load are of the same schema (have the same set of fields) but for some reason are of differing formats, e.g. some fields are CSV and others are XML, you should load the files of each format into separate collections and combine them into one data set later using a transform.
+If the set of files you want to load are of the same schema (have the same set of fields) but for some reason are of differing formats, e.g. some fields are CSV and others are XML, you should load the files of each format into separate data sets and combine them into one data set later using a transform.
 This is because Koverse will use one parser per import job, so you can use a CSV parser to import the CSV files in one import, and an XML parser to import XML files in another import job.

 When you are satisfied with the list of files staged, click Next.